DOMESTIC STUDENT FEES

 Students from New Zealand, Australia, Niue, the Cook Islands and Tokelau are classified as domestic students for the purposes of study in New Zealand.
 Fees are exclusive of course-related costs.
 Uniform costs are additional and will be advised.

-All students must pay a Student Services Levy each year, this covers:
+All students must pay additional costs including a Student Services Levy each year.

 Student Loans and Allowances